a-ignatev/codeowners-tree/README.md

 ![Current File](/resources/demo.gif "Codeowners Tree")

+## Limitations

+- Codeowners glob-like file path pattern is not yet supported

 ## Installation

 Before using CODEOWNERS Tree, you'll need to install the Graphviz application, which is used for rendering the interactive tree-like graph.
 Follow the steps below to install Graphviz: